Parkdale-Digital/cogni-track/docs-site/docs/architecture/overview.md

 sidebar_position: 1
 ---

 The CogniTrack platform combines a Next.js application, serverless APIs, and data persistence powered by Drizzle ORM.
 This page captures the high-level system components that every contributor should understand before diving into feature work.
+For a visual map of runtime dependencies, see the [System Map & Components](system-map.md).

 ## Core components